travis-ci/docs-travis-ci-com/user/languages/ruby.md

 in RVM in our build environment, but only when specifying `rbx` as your version.
 As a workaround, specify `rbx-2` instead.

+#### Using `.ruby-version`

+If the ruby version is not dictated by the `rvm` key as described above, Travis CI will consult `.ruby-version` in the root of the repository and use the indicated Ruby runtime.

+This strategy works if the specified Ruby runtime is already installed on the worker.
+If it is not, your build will fail.

 ### Choosing Rubies that aren't installed

 While we pre-install some Rubies, you can install other versions by way of RVM's